On the $t$-adic Littlewood Conjecture: Reduction of the Problem to the Vanishing of certain Hankel Determinants

 Considerations of deficiency are ubiquitous in the literature due to their connections with linear recurrence sequences, Pad\'e approximations and problems of irrationality.
 The results known in this topic are nevertheless rather limited.

 When $\K=\R$, it is not hard to construct a sequence with deficiency 1 by requiring that it should increase sufficiently fast.
 The situation turns out to be much more complicated in the case that one has to determine the deficiency of a \emph{given} sequence.
 The fundamental work by Allouche, Peyri\`ere, Wen and Wen~\cite{APWW98} establishes, with the help of sixteen recurrence relations, that the \emph{principal minors} of the infinite Hankel matrix of the Thue--Morse sequence never vanish.
 Coons~\cite{C13} obtained a result with a similar flavour in the case of sequences defined from the sum of the reciprocals of the Fermat numbers.
 A combinatorial and simpler proof of both of these results was later provided by Bugeaud and Han~\cite{BH14}.
 Coons and Vrbik~\cite{CV12} also considered the case of the Paper--Folding sequence over $\R$ and established computationally that a large (finite) number of the principal minors of its Hankel matrix does not vanish.
+For further recent results on the non--vanishing of principal minors for classes of real sequences, the reader is referred to~\cite{B, BZ14, BHWY}.

 The problem is even less understood over finite fields.
 The only reasonably complete result seems to be~\cite{APWW98}, where it is shown that some sequences defined as Hankel determinants of the Thue--Morse sequence over $\F_2$ are 2--automatic.
 In the same paper are also considered the determinants of the successive nested submatrices sharing a common top left entry in the Hankel matrix of the Thue--Morse sequence.
 It is proved that the sequence thus defined is periodic and not constantly equal to zero modulo 2.
 This, however, does not mean that the Thue--Morse sequence has bounded deficiency over $\F_2$, as the period may vary with the choice of the top--left entry.
 In fact, as the generating function of the Thue--Morse sequence is quadratic over $\bbf_2\left(\left(t^{-1}\right)\right)$ (see, e.g., \cite[Equation (9)]{BZ14}), the arguments presented in Section \ref{sec:charTwo} below together with Theorem~\ref{themdeficiency} above imply that the Thue--Morse sequence has unbounded deficiency over $\F_2$.
+For related work, see also~\cite{hu}.